dwyl/aws-lambda-deploy/README.md

 ## Why?

-Deploying your lambda functions *manually* involves quite a few steps.
+Deploying Lambda functions *manually* involves quite a few steps.
 Manually clicking buttons to upload zip files is fine the first few times but gets old pretty quickly.
 When you feel the pain, we have the cure.